 The auditors, MWS, have indicated their willingness to continue in office.
 The designated Trustees will propose a motion reappointing the auditors at a meeting of the Trustees.

-The Trustees' report was approved by order of the Board of Trustees, as the company directors, on 20 December 2023 and signed on its behalf by:
+The Trustees' report, incorporating a strategic report, was approved by order of the Board of Trustees, as the company directors, on 18 December 2024 and signed on its behalf by:

 J Gee

 Chair of Trustees